 A brief explanation of the key concepts in energy metabolism is as follows:

 ‘Energy metabolism’ is the process of generating energy from consumed food.
 Through a series of biochemical reactions and interconnected pathways, nutrients are systematically broken down to generate adenosine triphosphate (ATP), the usable form of energy.
-In the presence of oxygen, a complete breakdown of nutrients to carbon dioxide and water occurs in a process termed as ‘aerobic respiration’ (aerobic = requiring oxygen) that occurs in membrane-bound structures within the cell called ‘Mitochondria’ (singular: Mitochondrion).
+In the presence of oxygen, a complete breakdown of nutrients to carbon dioxide and water occurs in a process termed ‘aerobic respiration’ (aerobic = requiring oxygen) that occurs in membrane-bound structures within the cell called ‘Mitochondria’ (singular: Mitochondrion).
 This process generates large amounts of ATP.
-On the other hand, when oxygen supply is deficient, the body switches to ‘anaerobic’ respiration (anaerobic = lacking oxygen) that occurs in the cell cytoplasm and generates comparatively lesser ATP.
+On the other hand, when the oxygen supply is deficient, the body switches to ‘anaerobic’ respiration (anaerobic = lacking oxygen) that occurs in the cell cytoplasm and generates comparatively lesser ATP.
 The human body thus prefers aerobic over anaerobic respiration.